Are you inspired by environmental activists?

-Members in the Youth Forest Council will earn up to $15 per hour.
+Members in the Youth Forest Council earn up to $15 per hour.

 The Youth Forest Council provides an opportunity for young people to use their unique skills and talents to support our urban forest.
-While the main focus of the Youth Forest Council is forestry and environmental stewardship, we encourage young people with interests in arts, community organizing, business and more to apply.
+Everyone brings something important to the table.
+While the main focus of the Youth Forest Council is forestry and environmental stewardship, we encourage young people with interests in arts, community organizing, business, and more to apply.

-- Curious about our natural world and interested in exploring careers related to it
+- Curious about our environment and interested in exploring careers related to it

 - Passionate about getting involved in their community

 - Able to attend 1 full council meeting and 1 visiting leader meeting each month (meetings and service learning hours will be held remotely until it is safe to meet in person again)